IG-AI/Samvara-AI/README.md

    docker run --gpus all -it samvara-ai-gpu
    ```

-   This ensures that Samvara-AI utilizes the NVIDIA T4 GPU for optimal performance.
+   This ensures that Samvara-AI utilizes the GPU(s) for optimal performance.

 ### 3. Run the Model: